moorepants/mae223/content/pages/syllabus.rst

 | Fall 2017, Lecture: MW 10:00-11:50 AM
 | CRN: 63597

-After the completion of this class you will have developed the initial skills to model, interpret, simulate, and analyze `multibody systems`_, i.e. systems which are made up of interconnected rigid bodies with arbitrary constraints and applied loads.
+After the completion of this class you will have developed the skills to model, interpret, simulate, and analyze `multibody systems`_, i.e. systems which are made up of interconnected rigid bodies with arbitrary constraints and applied loads.
 Mathematical models of multibody systems are typically very useful at predicting the "macro scaled" [1]_ motion of real objects.
 Newton's laws of motion are the foundation of developing predictive models of these systems.
 Examples of systems you will be able to model are: spacecraft trajectories, human/animal biomechanics, vehicle motion, robot motion, etc.

 .. _multibody systems: https://en.wikipedia.org/wiki/Multibody_system

 ..
-[1] As opposed to quantum scale.
+[1] As opposed to quantum scaled.

 Catalog Description
 -------------------

    Lecture—4 hours.
 Prerequisite: Engineering 102.
-Coupled rigid-body kinematics/dynamics; reference frames; vector differentiation; configuration and motion constraints; holonomicity; generalized speeds; partial velocities;
-mass; inertia tensor/theorems; angular momentum; generalized forces; comparing Newton/Euler, Lagrange's, Kane's methods; computer-aided equation derivation;
-orientation; Euler; Rodrigues parameters.
+Coupled rigid-body kinematics/dynamics; reference frames; vector differentiation; configuration and motion constraints; holonomicity; generalized speeds; partial velocities; mass; inertia tensor/theorems; angular momentum; generalized forces; comparing Newton/Euler, Lagrange's, Kane's methods; computer-aided equation derivation; orientation; Euler; Rodrigues parameters.
 (Same course as Biomedical Engineering 223.)—W, S. (W.) Eke, Ravani

 Learning Objectives
 -------------------

 Students will be able to:

-- model multibody systems
+- formulate a model and free body diagram of multibody systems
 - derive the equations of motion of a multibody system
 - incorporate holonomic and nonholonomic constraints into a multibody system
 - simulate the motion of a multibody system with a computer